-The rise of the Black Lives Matter Movement during the summer of 2020, has shown the world the reality of racism and police brutality towards people of colour.
-This Black History Month gives us the opportunity to honour the movements work towards racial equality.
+The rise of the Black Lives Matter movement during the summer of 2020, has shown the world the reality of racism and police brutality towards people of colour, especially in countries that claim they hold ’equality’.

 For those who took part in the momentous Black Lives Matter Movement (BLM) across the world during the summer, this year’s Black History Month is potentially one of the most important since the occasion was first celebrated.

-The killing of George Floyd, a Black man who died while in police custody in Minneapolis, sparked protests that spread around the world.
-With demonstrations against institutionalised racism and police brutality still taking place months later.
-Although the social media momentum behind the Black Lives Matter Movement has quieted down, the movement is continuing its work against racial injustice by spreading into societies around the world and educating citizens through their universities, schools and workplaces.
+The killing of George Floyd, a Black man who died while in police custody in Minneapolis, sparked protests that spread around the world, with demonstrations against institutionalized racism and police brutality still taking place months later.
+Although the social media momentum behind the Black Lives Matter Movement has quieted down, the movement is continuing its work against racial injustice by spreading it into societies around the world through their schools, workplaces and universities.

-The Black Lives Matter Movement came to Ireland shortly after it rose in the US, with protests organised by Black Pride Ireland, that took place along O’Connell street and outside the US Embassy in June.
-It made the nation come to terms with the necessary progression Ireland needs to make towards providing complete racial equality and ending racism.
-Even Tánaiste Leo Varadkar, said that young people of colour are being treated as if they are not fully Irish.
+The Black Lives Matter Movement came to Ireland shortly after it rose in the US and made the nation come to terms with the necessary progression Ireland needs to make towards providing complete race equality.
+Even Tánaiste Leo Varadkar said that young people of colour are being treated as if they are not fully Irish.

-Dublin City University (DCU) is among some of the third-level institutions in Ireland embracing the BLM movement and making sure that equal opportunity is provided for people of colour in universities.
+Dublin City University (DCU) is among other third-level institutions in Ireland embracing the BLM movement and making sure that equal opportunity is provided for people of colour.

-In June the DCU Students’ Union showed their commitment to the BLM movement, by posting a statement on their social media’s saying that they “stand in solidarity with the Black Lives Matter Movement in the US, here in Ireland and all over the world.
+In June the DCU Students’ Union showed their commitment to the BLM movement, saying that they “stand in solidarity with the Black Lives Matter Movement in the US, here in Ireland and all over the world.

 “To our students and all those who have been affected by recent events in the US, we support you and we stand with you.
 DCU is committed to campaigning for equality in our society.